quanser/Quanser_Interactive_Labs_Resources/python/docs/source/Objects/basic_shapes.rst

 Configurations
 ^^^^^^^^^^^^^^
-There are 3 configurations (0-3) for the basic shape actor class.
+There are four configurations (0-3) for the basic shape actor class.
 0 - Sphere, 1 - Cylinder, 2 - Square, 3 - Cone

 .. image:: ../pictures/basicshapes.png